Toniebox Black Friday sale is here, and it includes free gifts

 The beloved audio player has finally been reduced

-If you’re shopping for children this Christmas, I’ve found the best Black Friday deals on the much-loved Toniebox.
+If you’re shopping for children this Christmas, I’ve found the very best Black Friday deals on the much-loved Toniebox – and they’re still available today for Cyber Monday, which is the final day to snap up these bargains.

 From babies listening their first nursery rhymes to older children who prefer independent play, children of all ages love this clever audio player.
 It has everything you want in a gift for kids – it’s screen-free, simple enough for toddlers to use on their own, and comes with a huge range of character figures (known as Tonies) that bring stories and music to life.
 For years it has been an IndyBest favourite and features in almost every one of our age-based gift guides for children – often taking the top spot.